Best Personal Finance Tools for Self-Employed Workers 2026

 - No human advisor access

-- Limited customization compared to self-directed investing
+- Limited customization versus self-directed investing

-- 0.25% adds up at higher balances
+- 0.25% adds up when your balance grows

 7. Betterment — Best for Goal-Based Investing with Human Access